 Depending on what you want to do in Bali the travel costs are going to be what set you back a good chuck of your budget.
 You can rent a moped pretty cheap here for shorter days trips for around £2.50 per day, or much less if you rent for the month, which will set you back around £40.

 Over a month though an average kind of trip would be Airport – Kuta – Ubud – Gili T – Kuta – Uluwatu Temple – Kuta and a flight back from Komodo (if you’re doing a trip there)

-There’s actually heaps to do in Indonesia – all depending on what floats your boat and how much cash you have to splash and of course how much time you have in your Bali itinerary!
+There’s actually heaps of things to do in Bali and Indonesia – all depending on what floats your boat and how much cash you have to splash and of course how much time you have in your Bali itinerary!